P.L. Light Systems Expert Articles: The Ultimate Guide to Indoor Strawberry Cultivation

 There are two kinds of strawberry cultivars, June-bearing and ever-bearing.

-Everbearing cultivars are known as facultative long day plantsand develop more flowers under long days, but will develop flowers regardless of daylength.
+Everbearing cultivars are known as facultative long-day plants.
+They develop more flowers under long days but develop flowers regardless of day length.
 Flowering can be initiated with supplemental lighting or night interruption lighting.
-Flowering is also affected by temperature, and will be suppressed if it exceeds 30 degrees Celsius.
-For most growers, ever-bearing varieties will make the most sense for greenhouse production.
+Flowering is also affected by temperature and will be suppressed if temperatures exceed 30 degrees Celsius.
+For most growers, ever-bearing varieties make the most sense for greenhouse production.

 Light Recommendations

-Strawberries can produce fruit under low light levels, but it’s not optimal for high yield, high productivity greenhouses.
-DLI, which measures the amount of light received over a 24-hour period (measured in moles per meter squared per day), is a good way to guarantee your plants are receiving the recommended amount of light for achieving high productivity and yields.
+Strawberries can produce fruit under low light levels.
+However, this is not optimal for high yield, high productivity greenhouses.
+DLI, which measures the amount of light received over 24 hours (measured in moles per meter squared per day), is a good way to guarantee your plants receive the recommended amount of light for achieving high productivity and yields.

 It is recommended that growers target a minimum DLI of 12 mol/day.
-However, for optimal productivity, it is recommended to target a DLI between 20-25 mol/day.
-Going above this limit can stress strawberry plants and productivity will be reduced.
-There has been researching to suggest that strawberries show a steep diurnal decline of net photosynthesis, and that the morning hours are critical for promoting photosynthesis.
+However, a DLI between 20-25 mol/day is best for optimal productivity.
+Going above this limit can stress strawberry plants and reduce productivity.
+Some research suggests strawberries show a steep diurnal decline of net photosynthesis and that the morning hours are critical for promoting photosynthesis.

 In this application, HPS luminaires are being used to grow strawberries in the low-light winter months